read-0nly/RustMods/BanditRadio/Readme.md

     - MP3 File

-This is rough right now, wanted to get it out the gate so it could be linux-tested, I've only tested it on windows, and only on a LAN - if you have a public test server with 2+ ports please test it and let me know that it works

 To figure out the Internet Radio streaming stuff, I first built it as a standalone windows app - if you have a use for that, it's here: [MiniRadio](https://github.com/read-0nly/MiniRadio)